Tom West (rugby union)

-Tom West (born 11 February 1996) is an English professional rugby union player who plays as a loosehead prop, for Leicester Tigers in Premiership Rugby.
+Tom West (born 11 February 1996) is an English professional rugby union player who plays as a loosehead prop, for Northampton Saints in Premiership Rugby.
+He previously played for Leicester Tigers and Wasps, also in Premiership Rugby.

 Club career

 West worked his way through Wasps’ Junior Academy while a pupil at Radley College prior to joining the Senior Academy in 2015.
 He made his club debut in an Anglo-Welsh Cup game at Sale Sharks, and his Premiership debut at home to Saracens in January 2018.

 Despite making his league debut for Wasps in the 2017/18 season, West would spend the best part of two seasons on loan at Championship side Nottingham, making only twelve first team appearances across three seasons heading into the 2019/20 campaign.
 He started in the 2020 Premiership Final as Wasps finished runners up to Exeter Chiefs.

 Wasps entered administration on 17 October 2022 and West was made redundant along with all other players and coaching staff.
 On 19 January 2023 he was signed by Leicester Tigers until the end of the 2022-23 season.

+On 8 April 2023, West signed for Premiership rivals Saracens ahead of the 2023-24 season.
+On 8 May 2024, West would leave Saracens to sign for rivals Northampton Saints ahead of the 2024-25 season.